lzx325/DeeReCT-APA-repo/README.md

 Li,Zhongxiao, et al. "DeeReCT-APA: Prediction of Alternative Polyadenylation Site Usage Through Deep Learning" bioRxiv, 2020

-If you use our work in your research, please cite  out paper
+If you use our work in your research, please cite  our paper
 ```
 @article {Li2020.03.26.009373,
 	author = {Li, Zhongxiao and Li, Yisheng and Zhang, Bin and Li, Yu and Long, Yongkang and Zhou, Juexiao and Zou, Xudong and Zhang, Min and Hu, Yuhui and Chen, Wei and Gao, Xin},